iopipe/iopipe-java/PROFILER.md

    * Parallel mark and sweep which goes through all objects to find objects with no strong references to them.

+^ As of this writing Amazon uses the serial garbage collectors (_Copy_ and _MarkSweepCompact_).

+The following are statistics measured from garbage collectors:

  * _GC.?.Count (collections)_
    * **LOWER IS BETTER**
    * The number of times this garbage collector has been ran.